asmanmalik/skills-github-pages/index.md

-# 🚀 A Journey into Open Source with ETL’s OSPC Initiative
-*By Asma Malik*

 ## 🌱 How It Started

 When I joined the ETL Executive Team, I knew I wanted to work on something meaningful—something that blends education, collaboration, and real-world impact.
 That opportunity came in the form of **ETL’s Open Source Project Contribution (OSPC) Initiative**.